 Beginning in 2008, there have been numerous construction loan defaults among many commercial bank loan portfolios, including a number of Alabama-based banks.
 To mitigate the risk of such defaults in our portfolio, the board of directors and management tracks and monitors these loans closely.
-Total construction loans decreased \$6.5 million in 2013.
-Our allocation of loan loss reserve for these loans decreased \$0.7 million to \$5.8 million at December 31, 2013 compared to \$6.5 million at the end 2012.
-Charge-offs for construction loans increased from \$3.1 million for 2012 to \$4.8 million for 2013, but the overall quality of the construction loan portfolio has improved with \$9.2 million rated as substandard at December 31, 2013 compared to \$14.4 million at December 31, 2012.
+Total construction loans increased \$6.9 million in 2014.
+Our allocation of loan loss reserve for these loans increased \$0.3 million to \$6.4 million at December 31, 2014 compared to \$6.1 million at the end 2013.
+Charge-offs for construction loans decreased from \$4.8 million for 2013 to \$1.3 million for 2014, and the overall quality of the construction loan portfolio has improved with \$5.7 million rated as substandard at December 31, 2014 compared to \$9.2 million at December 31, 2013.

 Residential Real Estate Loans.
 Our residential real estate loans consist primarily of residential second mortgage loans, residential construction loans and traditional mortgage lending for one-to-four family residences.
-We will originate fixed-rate mortgages with long-term maturities and balloon payments generally not exceeding five years.
+We will originate fixed-rate mortgages with long-term maturities.
 The majority of our fixed-rate loans are sold in the secondary mortgage market.
 All loans are made in accordance with our appraisal policy, with the ratio of the loan principal to the value of collateral as established by independent appraisal generally not exceeding 80%.
 Risks associated with these loans are generally less significant than those of other loans and involve fluctuations in the value of real estate, bankruptcies, economic downturn and customer financial problems.
 Real estate has recently experienced a period of declining prices which negatively affects real estate collateralized loans, but this negative effect has to date been more prevalent in regions of the United States other than our primary service areas; however, homes in our primary service areas may experience significant price declines in the future.
 We have not made and do not expect to make any "Alt-A" or subprime loans.